oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 - Milestone 1: The new UI correctly shows all platform parameters and feature flags, and their correct value and sync statuses.

 - Milestone 2: The new screen fully supports overriding various platform parameters and feature flag values.
+This includes demonstrating both overriding user flows in the new UI, and showing the value changes correctly take effect in the app after a prompted (and accepted) app restart.
 </details>